php-fig/fig-standards/proposed/http.md

 side-effect that messages are no longer aware of changes to their headers.
 This can lead to messages entering into an invalid or inconistent state.

-#### Using `HeaderValuesInterface` instead of an array
+#### Using `HeaderFieldValuesInterface` instead of an array

-Header values are represented using `HeaderValuesInterface`.
+Header values are represented using `HeaderFieldValuesInterface`.
 This interface allows developers to work with headers as a string and as an array.
 This allows developers the flexibility of serializing a header precisely as it should be sent over the wire, while still providing the convenience of working with headers that typically have a single value (e.g., Host, Content-Type, etc...) as a string.
-Furthermore, accessing missing elements of a `HeaderValuesInterface` will return `null` rather than emit a warning (as would happen if header values were represented as an actual PHP array).
+Furthermore, accessing missing elements of a `HeaderFieldValuesInterface` will return `null` rather than emit a warning (as would happen if header values were represented as an actual PHP array).

-In addition to being more convenient, `HeaderValuesInterface` allows implementations to pre-compute an internal cache of header values represented as a string instead of expecting developers to constantly implode an array of values into a string.
+In addition to being more convenient, `HeaderFieldValuesInterface` allows implementations to pre-compute an internal cache of header values represented as a string instead of expecting developers to constantly implode an array of values into a string.
 This performance optimization can be useful in performance